New Hope Club

-New Hope Club is a British pop trio formed in 2015, consisting of Reece Bibby, Blake Richardson, and George Smith.
+New Hope Club were a British pop trio formed in 2015, consisting of Reece Bibby, Blake Richardson, and George Smith.
 Their debut EP, Welcome to the Club, was released through Steady Records/Hollywood Records on 5 May 2017; the band released their self-titled debut album in February 2020, which peaked at number five on the UK Album Charts.
+On 4 February 2025, the band announced they would be going on a hiatus.

 History

 George Smith and Blake Richardson formed New Hope Club in October 2015.
 As a member of the boy band Stereo Kicks, Reece Bibby appeared on the eleventh season of The X Factor in the UK in 2014, finishing fifth.
 Stereo Kicks broke up in July 2015 after failing to land a record deal; in November 2015, Bibby joined New Hope Club.
 Bibby, Smith, and Richardson are all originally from Northern England.
 New Hope Club's first recording was a cover of "Wake Up" by The Vamps in October 2015.
 In December 2015, The Vamps signed the band to their label Steady Records, a subsidiary of Virgin EMI Records.
 They were the second band signed to the label, after The Tide.